-- to be accompanied by a member of the College community who agrees to speak for the plaintiff - to introduce witnesses from the College community - to pose questions to the student and witnesses from the College community on the case and, if necessary, recommends sanctions.
-In case a student does not appear for a hearing and fails to notify the committee of his/her inability to do so, the Committee rules on the case in absentia.
+- to be accompanied by a member of the College community who agrees to speak for the plaintiff - to introduce witnesses from the College community - to pose questions to the student and witnesses from the College community

 At the hearing the Chair announces the purpose and the function of the Committee and reads the charge(s).
 The Chair opens the floor, inviting parties present to supply additional information and witnesses, if they so wish.
 Parties present may pose questions to the student/plaintiff/witnesses.
 The members of the Committee are then given the opportunity to ask questions of the parties present.